Olical/gh-pages-theme/README.md

 # Configuration

-You will want to change the link in the fork ribbon, this is located at the bottom of the page.
+You will need to configure the following elements.

-Just change this.
+ * The GitHub ribbons - Located near the bottom of the HTML.
+You can change the colour and link

-    <a href='https://github.com/USER/REPOSITORY' class='github-ribbon'>...
+ * The download button link

-To point to your repository.
+ * The pages title tag

-On the same line you can also change the path to the image so you can have it in green for example.
-Check out `assets/images/github-ribbons` for all possible colours.
+ * All content, examples, descriptions etc. Leaving lorum ipsum laying about does not look good.
+This includes the first part of the footer, please leave the very last line.